CEREBRAL PALSY HELPED WITH CHIROPRACTIC CARE

 “His mother was amazed at how relaxed his body was for the entire day following his first treatment,” says Dr. Hewitt.
 “He also had noticeably improved head control after that first visit.
 And he communicated to his mother that he felt really good all day.” –Mark Crawford

 Cerebral palsy affects 1 out of every 500 children.
-Those with children that have this movement disorder know how emotionally taxing it is to deal with this condition.
+Children with this movement disorder know how emotionally taxing it is to deal with.
 Many parents will try just about any therapy if it means their child can be helped.
-Unfortunately, many medical therapies and drugs do not work, and there is no cure for cerebral palsy.
+Unfortunately, many medical therapies and drugs do not work.
+There is no cure for cerebral palsy.
 However, there is still hope for those suffering from this disability, and that hope may be chiropractic care.

 CerebralPalsySource.com says, “Behind the philosophy of chiropractic healing lays the notion that the brain and central nervous system control all aspects of the body’s functioning.
 The theory of chiropractic care is that by healing the central area around the spine, the extremities and other parts of the body can become normalized.”
 Chiropractic care is gentle for children of all ages.
 It can help with many of the symptoms related to cerebral palsy, such as muscle spasms, seizures, and leg and arm problems.

 Another study was done on a two-year old boy who was diagnosed with hypotonic cerebral palsy after his traumatic birth.